Table of Contents

 There’s plenty of sunshine in Arizona

-The sunlight is nice as you can spend time in the outdoors than in any other state, exploring the wild landscapes and mountains of Arizona.
+The sunlight is nice as you can spend more time outdoors than in any other state, exploring the wild landscapes and mountains of Arizona.
 But the extreme sunshine can also be boring after a particular period.

 Road trips are more fun packed in Arizona